scottallan/p11tool-new/README.md

 p11tool-new --action  wrapKeyWithDES3 -slot <slot> -pin <pin> -lib /opt/nfast/toolkits/pkcs11/libcknfast.so -keyLabel <keyLabel> -objClass CKO_PRIVATE_KEY -wrapKey <wrappingKeyLabel> -keyType RSA -outFile <outFileName>

 by default the private key will now be in the outFileName in decrypted format.
-To have the key in its encrypted form in the outFileName use the -noDec true flag
+To have the key in its encrypted form in the outFileName use the -noDec true flag:

 p11tool-new --action  wrapKeyWithDES3 -slot <slot> -pin <pin> -lib /opt/nfast/toolkits/pkcs11/libcknfast.so -keyLabel <keyLabel> -objClass CKO_PRIVATE_KEY -wrapKey <wrappingKeyLabel> -keyType RSA -noDec true -outFile <outFileName>

+Note by default the passed in keyLable is used to find the key from the CKA_LABEL attribute.
+If you need to seach by the CKA_ID attribute you can pass in the -byCKAID flag:

+p11tool-new --action  wrapKeyWithDES3 -slot <slot> -pin <pin> -lib /opt/nfast/toolkits/pkcs11/libcknfast.so -keyLabel <keyLabel> -objClass CKO_PRIVATE_KEY -wrapKey <wrappingKeyLabel> -keyType RSA -noDec true -outFile <outFileName> -byCKAID

 ```